Fates-List-Archive/lynxfall/docs/rabbit.md

 ##### Explanation

 on_startup - the function that is called right before the worker starts preparing and begins to actually run.
 This function must set state.rabbit and state.redis as seen above

+on_stop - the function that is called when the worker disconnects so you can close db connections.
+Note than redis and rabbitmq is already closed for you after on_stop is called